The Ultimate GTM Checklist: B2B SaaS Edition

 Demand Generation

-Demand generation refers to the activities you undertake to drive awareness toward your company and its products or services.
+Demand generation refers to your activities to drive awareness toward your company and its products or services.
 These activities are especially useful for generating a pipeline that will help you grow your business.

 Such activities are often more outbound-oriented, including cold calls, list buying, TV commercials, and sponsored webinars.
-Knowing how you’re going to generate demand after product launch can help you obtain consumer awareness from the get-go.
+Generating demand after product launch can help you obtain consumer awareness.

 This can help boost engagement with your new product, which may lead to more sales.